 The card may need to be mailed or brought into a clinic.
 Make your name is on each card.

 The test should only take a few minutes.

 This test will not hurt.

-If blood is found in your stool, you may be asked to have additional tests.
-These tests will help to determine the cause of the bleeding.
-Although cancer may be one cause of blood in the stool, there are many other causes.
+If blood is found in your stool, you may need more tests.
+These tests will help to find out the cause of the bleeding.

 Family Doctor—American Academy of Family Physicians